unngaiihito/cpzenar-info/privacy_en.md

 - **Internet connection is required only when sending support emails.**
 - **Internet connection is required only when managing payments/licenses through Microsoft Store API.**

+**Important: This app does not collect or transmit any personal information.**
+**Purchases are processed through the Microsoft Store, and we do not have access to users' payment information.**
+**Support inquiries may involve email communication, but only if initiated voluntarily by the user.**

 ## 2. Purpose of Use
 - Saved data is for the user's own management and use.
 - Developers and third parties do not view or collect this data.